TalimaVale/teamTALIMA_theGAME/readme.md

 theGAME is being developed by teamTALIMA community members as a learning project.
 Primary development tools include Unity3D, C#, and Photon (handles network code).
 Project contributions can be made by anyone interested in improving their game development skills and/or helping us to improve the project!

 theGAME is an ongoing community project, and it will never be ‘finished’.
-Having a few mismatched art assets and random features from teammates still learning/experimenting with game development, just makes our game that much more awesome ;)
+Having a few mismatched art assets and random features from teammates still learning/experimenting with game development, makes our game that much more awesome!

 ## Playing theGAME
 Anyone can play theGAME!
 Check out the repo ['releases'](https://github.com/teamTALIMA/teamTALIMA_theGAME/releases) page to download the latest build for your system.
 Launch the application, assign yourself a username, and join the online server.